The Church

 Among the Greeks it referred to a body of citizens "gathered" to discuss the affairs of state.
 It has also been translated into the English words "assembly" and "congregation."
 Jesus first uses the word "church" in Matthew 16:18 when He says, "I will build my church."
 When Jesus begins using this word He is referring to His disciples.

-• He will "call out" disciples.
+- He will "call out" disciples

-• He will build His assembly.
+- He will build His assembly

-• He will build His congregation.
+- He will build His congregation

 So, from the very beginning the church always referred to people, not buildings or organizations.
 Of course the church was not just any assembly, gathering, or congregation of people: The church was the assembly of people who were disciples of Jesus Christ.
-Or, you could say it this way: The church is the gathering of all those who are saved by faith in Jesus Christ.
+Or, you could say it this way: the church is the gathering of all those who are saved by faith in Jesus Christ.

-The key thing to understand therefore is that the church is made up of people who have been saved and follow Jesus Christ as Lord.
+The key thing to understand, therefore, is that the church is made up of people who have been saved and follow Jesus Christ as Lord.
 In the book of Acts, Luke describes this process when he recounts how Peter was preaching about Jesus, His death and resurrection, and encouraging people to believe.
 Observe how Luke describes the formation of the church in this process.

 - Acts 2:36-41

 Note how people become members of the church.
 The Gospel is preached.
-Those who believe and are baptized are saved (just as Jesus said they would be in Mk.
-16:16).
+Those who believe and are baptized are saved (just as Jesus said they would be in Mark 16:16).
 They are added (joined to) the existing assembly (church) who have already been saved.

-• They meet in an elaborate "church building" or someone's home.
+- They meet in an elaborate "church building" or someone's home.

-• They call themselves by a specific "brand" name or use only the simple term Christian or disciple.
+- They call themselves by a specific "brand" name or use only the simple term Christian or disciple.

 If you are a faithful follower of Jesus, you have been automatically added to His church, His assembly, His congregation.